Kunobi MCP Server

 When a Kunobi variant is detected, its tools appear automatically with a variant prefix.
 For example, if dev and stable are both running:

-Tools appear and disappear dynamically as variants start and stop — no MCP server restart needed.
+Tools appear dynamically as variants start, and they are withdrawn only after a sustained disconnect — no MCP server restart needed.

 Configuration